Australia’s leader seeks to declare national emergency after some of the worst floods in history

 Morrison’s ruling conservative coalition — which belatedly bowed to global pressure and agreed to go carbon-neutral by 2050 late last year — is facing increasing pressure ahead of national elections due by May over what many view as a long pattern of downplaying the impact of climate change.

-Local residents gathered in the severely hit New South Wales city of Lismore ahead of a scheduled visit by the prime minister, holding signs declaring: “It’s raining, it’s pouring, the [prime minister] is snoring” and: “Announce a climate emergency.”
+Residents gathered in the severely hit New South Wales city of Lismore ahead of a scheduled visit by the prime minister, holding signs declaring “It’s raining, it’s pouring, the [prime minister] is snoring” and “Announce a climate emergency.”

 “Obviously, climate change is having an impact here in Australia, as it is in every country around the world,” Morrison said.